abuseofnotation/category-theory-illustrated/01_set/text.md

 ![The identity function](isomorphism_identity.svg)

 Note that an isomorphism between two sets does not imply that their *elements* are similar to one another, as some of the examples might suggest.
-It rather implies that they have similar *structure*, in other words a function that involves one of the sets, can easily be converted to a function involving the other set.
+It rather implies that they have similar *structure*, in other words, a function that involves one of the sets, can easily be converted to a function involving the other set.

 ![The architecture of isomorphism](isomorphism_general.svg)